Social Media Hacking and Cybercrime Prevention

 If you’ve been online for a while, then it’s entirely possible that your Facebook or email account has been hacked.
 Typically, what happens is that you begin to receive emails from concerned friends and colleagues, alerting you to the fact that they’ve received an odd email from you or your social media account is posting odd things.

 Embarrassing?
 You bet.
 But this is the reality of the Internet Age — online fraud is part of the program.

 Unprotected social media use can not only damage your brand, it can rob you blind.

-The fact is, if you are not careful, if you don’t take some simple but necessary precautions, your Facebook account can get hacked, your Twitter account can get usurped, even your bank account can be robbed.
+The fact is, if you are not careful, if you don’t take some simple but necessary precautions, your Facebook account can easily get hacked, your Twitter account can get usurped, even your bank account can be robbed.

 Yes, you heard me right.